-Digital Enterprise Readiness Framework provides guidance and training's on how to manage and improve a cyber business in terms of operational sustainability, organizational agility, strategic agility, and operating in a disruptive culture.
+Digital Enterprise Readiness Framework provides guidance and training's on how digital enterprises can manage and improve a cyber business in terms of operational sustainability, organizational agility, strategic agility, and operating in a disruptive culture.

-Cloud Security Alliance Framework provides guidance and trainings on a practical and actionable approach to adopt the cloud paradigm safely and securely
+Cloud Security Alliance Framework provides guidance on how digital enterprises can adopt the cloud paradigm safely and securely.

-ITIL Service Management Framework provides guidance and training's on how to proactively manage and improve a cyber service portfolio in terms of agility, development, operations, cost, quality and compliance.
+ITIL Service Management Framework provides guidance and training's on how digital enterprises can proactively manage and improve a cyber service portfolio in terms of agility, development, operations, cost, quality and compliance.

-RESILIATM Cyber Resilience Framework provides guidance and training's on how to proactively manage and improve a cyber service portfolio in terms of business resiliency and recovery.
+RESILIATM Cyber Resilience Framework provides guidance and training's on how digital enterprises can proactively manage and improve a cyber service portfolio in terms of business resiliency and recovery.

-COBIT Governance Framework provides guidance and training's on how to proactively manage and improve a cyber service portfolio in terms of risk policies and controls.
+COBIT Governance Framework provides guidance and training's on how digital enterprises can proactively manage and improve a cyber service portfolio in terms of risk policies and controls.

-Software & Application Testing Methodology provides guidance and training's on how to make software systems and applications safer regardless of their operating environment (web, IoT, Cloud)
+Software & Application Testing Methodology provides guidance and training's on how digital enterprises can make software systems and applications safer regardless of their operating environment (web, IoT, Cloud)

-PRINCE 2 Project Management Methodology provide guidance and training's on how enterprises can improve the success of its cyber service projects by using knowledge and techniques that result in a desired business outcome.
+PRINCE 2 Project Management Methodology provide guidance and training's on how digital enterprises can improve the success of its cyber service projects by using knowledge and techniques that result in a desired business outcome.